taw10/crystfel/doc/articles/online.rst

   element is the slow-scan size, the second is that fast-scan size.
 * The data array within the NumPy map should be in a binary object called ``data``.

-Note that *all* of the above assumptions are 'open for negotiation' and will be relaxed in future CrystFEL versions, as new online data formats arise.
-Anyone interested in streaming CBF files over ZeroMQ?

 You can specify which map objects to look at in the geometry file.
 The following example will get the incident photon energy (in eV) and detector